Patrick Chun

-Patrick Chun is the athletic director of the Washington State Cougars.
-He is the first Asian American athletic director at a Power Five school.
+Patrick "Pat" Chun is an American athletic administrator who has been the 17th director of athletics at the University of Washington since March 2024.
+He was director of athletics at Washington State University from 2018 to 2024, and at Florida Atlantic University from 2012 to 2018.

 Early life and education

 Chun was born at St. Elizabeth's Health Center in Youngstown, Ohio to a Korean-American family.
 His parents had immigrated to Ohio from South Korea in 1969 to pursue the American dream.
-Growing up in Strongsville, Ohio Chun played baseball, basketball, and football through junior high and high school.
+Growing up in Strongsville, Ohio Chun played baseball, basketball, and football through junior high and senior high school.
 Through childhood, his parents encouraged him to pursue a career as a doctor or lawyer but he wished to remain involved in sports.

-Chun earned his bachelor's degree from Ohio State University (OSU) and master's degree from Duquesne University.
-Upon graduating, Chun accepted a sports information internship with Ohio State's athletic department, where he remained for 15 years.
+Chun received a bachelor's degree in journalism from Ohio State University and a master's degree from Duquesne University in Pittsburgh, Pennsylvania.
+Upon graduating in 1997, Chun accepted a sports information internship with the athletic department at Ohio State University, where he remained for 15 years.

 Career

-During his tenure at OSU, athletic director (AD) Gene Smith helped Chun make the leap to development and fundraising at Ohio State, ultimately becoming executive associate athletics director.
-In 2012, Chun left OSU to accept an AD position at Florida Atlantic University (FAU).
+During Chun's tenure at Ohio State University, athletic director Gene Smith helped Chun make the leap to development and fundraising at Ohio State University.
+Chun ended up serving as executive associate athletics director at Ohio State University before leaving the university.
+In July 2012, Chun left Ohio State University to serve as the director of athletics at Florida Atlantic University in Boca Raton, Florida.
+In February 2018, Chun left Florida Atlantic University to serve as the 14th director of athletics at Washington State University.

-Chun spent 5½ years FAU's athletic director before leaving to accept a similar position with Washington State University, subsequently becoming the first Asian American athletic director at a Power Five school.
 During the COVID-19 pandemic, Chun co-chaired the Pac-12 Social Justice & Anti-Racism Advisory Group.
 The following year, he was appointed the National Association of Collegiate Directors of Athletics's third Vice President following the 2021 Convention.

-A few months later, Washington State agreed to a contract extension with Chun through 2026 that would increase his base salary to $700,000.
+In May 2021, Washington State University agreed to a contract extension with Chun through 2026 that would increase his base salary to $700,000.
+In March 2024, Chun left Washington State University to serve as the 17th director of athletics at the University of Washington.

 Personal life

-Chun and his wife have three daughters together.
+Chun's wife, Natalie, is also an alumnus of Ohio State University and they have three daughters together.